ismailfaruqi/tech-choices/README.md

 ### 4. Server: Dell Poweredge

 Dell servers have great management called iDRAC which I like.
 It is also user friendly, such as having service tag logically placed in the backside, as well as informative lamps.
-They also expose their hardware.
+They also have their hardware information avaiable that can be scrapped using Prometheus.

-### 5. Server: Supermicro

-Supermicro server design really stands out among its competitors, particularly their Ultra, BigTwin, and Simply Double line.
-They are also a great value compared to big brands, although their exotic line has comparable price.

-### 6. UTP Cables: Eco Patch
+### 5. UTP Cables: Eco Patch

 [EcoPatch](https://www.ncj.co.jp/product/product-ecopatch.php) is a great cable which is unbeliveably thin.
 Unfortunately they are only available in Japan, and importing here costs a fortune.
+Panduit slim line stays on the second place for me.

-### 7. Firewall: No one
+### 6. Firewall: No one

 Firewalls like Cisco are great, but sometimes they comes with nasty bug like losing your ARP table after 213 days.
 Not Fortinet as well, because the VPN needs propetiary protocol and client, and it disconnect with OS X quickly.

-### 8. Routers: No idea
+### 7. Routers: No idea

 I hope i can touch this some time.

-### 9. Switches: No idea
+### 8. Switches: Cisco

-Same as routers.

-### 10. IT Distributor: Berca

-Berca has responsive, great sales and great price.
+I have been using Cisco switches for like 7 years and they have been working flawlessly.
+They are a bit expensive but the price you pay is worth for it.

-### 11: Storage: No idea
+### 9: Storage: No idea

 Unfortunately, I have not worked with storage solutions yet.